kletobias/ChatFlowProcessor/README.md

 - **Command Line Tool**: Easily used as a command line tool for quick processing.
 - **Local Processing**: Unzips the downloaded OpenAI user data and processes the `conversations.json` file on your machine.
 - **Session Splitting**: Splits the data by individual chat sessions for organized documentation.
+- **Detailed Doc Strings and Type Hinting**: Each function in the [script](script/chatflowprocessor.py) is meticulously documented with detailed docstrings and precise type hinting.

 ## Directory Structure